 From fender benders to rollovers, car accidents are no joke.
 That’s why it’s necessary to call an auto accident attorney as soon as possible.
 If you’re in the Mesa, Arizona area, then we can help.
 As your car accident lawyer, Smith, Alston, Darner, & Lee will help you achieve the compensation you deserve.

 Every year, about six million people get into car accidents in the United States.
 About half of those accidents leave people with injuries.
 In Arizona, there were about 127,000 motor vehicle accidents throughout 2017, according to the Arizona Department of Transportation.
 The causes for these accidents are varied and range from reckless driving, speeding, driving under the influence, and more.
-These statistics are all too real and as auto accident lawyers, we know that even a minor accident can alter your life significantly.
+These statistics are all too real and, as auto accident attorney, we know that even a minor accident can alter your life significantly.
 Your life can change instantly after an auto accident.
 We work every case with dedication and attention to detail in order to get you the compensation you deserve to help get your life back to normal.

 Auto Accident Law in Arizona and What You Need to Know

 Every state has different laws.
 Arizona’s car accident laws determine your legal rights.
 Dealing with insurance companies and submitting claims can be quite daunting and confusing.
 If you’ve just had an accident, you likely don’t have time to worry about standing up to the insurance companies.
 Here are a few things you should know:

 - Most auto accidents fall under personal injury law.
 Liability is usually determined based on the concept of negligence.
 If you were injured in a car accident as a result of the other driver’s negligence, you are entitled to financial compensation.

 - In Arizona, fault is determined based on the law of negligence.

 - Arizona has a hands-free policy when it comes to cell phones.
 It is illegal to drive while talking or texting on a cellphone while driving unless the device is “hands-free.”